Rabbid76/graphics-snippets/documentation/issue_texture.md

 [Texture units overlap?
 Rendered the wrong texture](https://stackoverflow.com/questions/52657167/texture-units-overlap-rendered-the-wrong-texture/52673057#52673057) [C++]
 [At what point is the cube drawn?](https://stackoverflow.com/questions/52678333/at-what-point-is-the-cube-drawn/52678886#52678886) [C++]

-In your code there is a misunderstanding, how [`glUniform1i`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml) has to be used.
 If a values is assigned to a uniform, the the uniform has to be identified by the uniform location index.
 See [Uniform (GLSL)](https://www.khronos.org/opengl/wiki/Uniform_(GLSL))

 The fist parameter of [`glUniform1i`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml) has to be the location of the uniform and not the named texture object.